Gkiokan/limehome-coding-challenge/README.md

 Depending on the users location the GooglePlaceController requests the google place api for all near properties within 1500m.
 The parameters can be setup in the GooglePlaceController.
+I have set only the radius parameter to get the most of all properties that google offers us.
+This should be obviously changed or defined as you need.

 While the 2nd Job was to post fake bookings of a user specified to a property,
 there was the 3rd option to return bookings of a specific user which only can